New zahalka house

 You have found the perfect getaway!

-Soak in the old fashioned claw foot bath or deep mini spa, with fluffy white towels, dreamy white linen on king beds, antique rugs and beautiful leather lounges mixed with comfortable vintage furniture, original artwork, an exciting and eclectic mix of discs for the film buff or music lover, cool games on the shelves, exquisite books, Zahalka House is a foody, arty, sensory extravaganza!
+Soak in the old fashioned claw foot bath or deep mini spa, with fluffy white towels, dreamy white linen on king beds, antique rugs and beautiful leather lounges mixed with comfortable vintage furniture, original artwork, an exciting and eclectic mix of discs for the film buff or music lover, cool games on the shelves and exquisite books.
+Zahalka House is a foody, arty, sensory extravaganza!

 Aurora Day Spa products have been created with care and expertise using the purest extracts of botanically active ingredients, each formulation created to deliver the maximum results in well being and hydration.
 Our range includes shampoo, conditioner, hand cream, hand wash and body balm to relax the mind and nourish and rejuvenate the body.

-A cooks' kitchen for those who love to entertain- a mix of old world french and spanish cookware and modern utensils, grand Ilve stove and dishwasher and rare antique crockery, old country feast size table that seats 10, a lovely antique german piano and a fascinating and coveted array of colorful curios and collectables from all around the world in a welcoming and centrally heated environment, just sit and soak it in.
+A cooks' kitchen for those who love to entertain: a mix of old world french and spanish cookware and modern utensils, grand Ilve stove and dishwasher and rare antique crockery.
+An old country feast size table that seats 10, a lovely antique german piano and a fascinating and coveted array of colorful curios and collectables from all around the world in a welcoming and centrally heated environment.

 Unwind outside on the north facing articulated deck overlooking the creek with beautiful views to Cornish Hill.
 You are merely a short stroll to the Sunday Market, or an extravagant food platter at nearby "CLIFFY'S" deli, followed by an indulging visit from the in-house masseur or a sunset candlelit bath on the deck.
-Perhaps wander down for a yummy dining room meal experience at the Farmer's Arms Hotel or order in with Adele's fabulous catering at Dele, just around the corner.
+Perhaps wander down for a yummy dining room experience at the Farmer's Arms Hotel or an intimate french meal at Bistro Terroir.

 Swim in the lake, or relax in a rejuvenating spa, indulge your inner aesthete with a walk to the convent gallery or maybe make a picnic in the the Botanical Gardens on Wombat Hill.